COBRA Health Insurance

-Consolidated Omnibus Budget Reconciliation Act (COBRA) contains clear criteria to determine whether or not employees enrolled in your group health plan(s) are eligible for COBRA insurance coverage.
+Consolidated Omnibus Budget Reconciliation Act (COBRA) contains clear criteria to determine whether employees enrolled in your group health plan(s) are eligible for COBRA insurance coverage.
 Medical Spending Accounts (MSAs) and some region-specific group health plans require special consideration.

 Consolidated Omnibus Budget Reconciliation Act (COBRA) coverage applies to employers with 20 or more employees.
 However, calculating the number of employees can be a complex matter based on such issues as full- or part-time employment, changes in workforce numbers over time, and acquisition of other businesses.

 Employees who are enrolled in your health care plan the day before a qualifying event are usually eligible for Consolidated Omnibus Budget Reconciliation Act (COBRA) coverage.